jrisi256/obsidian/joe_shack_home/Academic Papers/prattEmpiricalStatusSocial2010.md

 * It is hard for us as a discipline to discard theories.
 Lots of non-scientific reasons why this may happen.
 However, even scientifically, we have problems.
 Theories are are stated discursively rather than as a series of formal, testable propositions.
 Datasets do not always contain measures which allow for complete tests of a theory.

 * Advances in the way meta-analyses are done.
-Typically, they had been done in a narrative fashion.
+Typically, they had been done using  [[narrative reviews]].
 The reviewer(s) read a large number of studies and concludes how supportive or not they are of the theory in question.
 	* Mitigates concerns of investigator bias.
 	* More clear and transparent criteria of how a study got included in the review (although it seems like narrative studies could include this).
 	* More systematic way of dealing with a large body of information.